Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

 \subsubsection{Qualitative comparisons}

 \fig{Qualititative} gives the showcases of the restored images on three datasets.
 For the Places2 dataset which contains complex scenes and various objects, our model successfully generates more complete global and local structures for missing regions.
-Take the first column as an example, SPN restores clear global structures for the masked antenna.
-In contrast, other methods except for RFR all fail in this case, including our previous work SPL.
 In other columns, we can see that the results of RFR still suffer from distorted structures, while SPN can produce more complete structures as well as clearer details.
-We have similar observations on the Paris StreetView dataset.

 Particularly, for the last column, we perform object detection on the restored images to show whether the compared models generate images by effectively understanding the semantics of the scene.
 We can see that, compared with other methods, the generated images from SPN lead to correct object detection results with higher confidence scores.

+We also provide more samples with highlighted details in Fig~\ref{fig:details}.
+We can observe that results from SPN contain more clear and sharp local details, which further demonstrate the effectiveness of the proposed semantic pyramid.